dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 ## Configure app constants

+Configuration data, such as database filename and path, can be stored as constants in your app.
 The sample project includes a **Constants.cs** file that provides common configuration data:

 ```csharp
 public static class Constants